top of page

 UKFlying recommended APS MCC companies:

-Jet Masterclass use a modern B737-800 sim at Gatwick airport.
+Elite Pilot Academy (Formally Jet Masterclass) use a modern B737-800 sim at Gatwick airport.
 Industry leading training with excellent feedback from previous military personnel.
 APS MCC £7194, MCC £4194.
 Discounts available via UKFlying.

 After spending the time and money on all of the items above you want to make sure you get a job as quickly as possible.
 You will need to create a professional CV and you need to be prepared for the airline or job selection process.
 It really is worth spending a few extra pounds getting this right as you might only get one shot with a major UK airline.